Cinkassé Prefecture

 Cinkassé is a prefecture located in the Savanes Region of Togo.
 The cantons (or subdivisions) of Cinkassé include Cinkassé, Biankouri, Timbou, Nadjoundi, Boadé, Samnaba, Noaga, Gouloungoussi.
+The prefecture covers 281.8 km2, with a population of 128,959 in 2022.

-In the far northwest of Kpendjal is a long, thin strip along the border with Burkina Faso that includes Togo's farthest north and farthest west points.
+In the far northwest of Cinkassé is a long, thin strip along the border with Burkina Faso that includes Togo's furthest north and furthest west points.
 In this area is also Togo's only border with the Boulgou Province of Burkina Faso.

+Gouloungoussi canton has three villages: Gouloungoussi, Kong, and Biankouri.

+Timbou canton has four villages: Timbou, Djakperga, Dapaong, and Kotouri.